biopragmatics/oquat/docs/invalids/prefix/pdb-ccd.md

-# Gmelin
+# pdb-ccd: Chemical Component Dictionary

+This page summarize the different resources that reference `pdb-ccd` but use local unique identifiers that do not match the standard pattern of ^\w{3}$.
+Of the 1 resources,
-The following 1 variants were found: ['PDBeChem']
+1 variants on the standard prefix were found: ['PDBeChem'].

-## `chebi`
+## `chebi`: Chemical Entities of Biological Interest

-Identifiers for this prefix are given correctly in Chemical Entities of Biological Interest.
+Identifiers for this prefix are given incorrectly correctly in `chebi`.

 | external_xref                                                            |   usages_count | usages                                                                                               |
 |--------------------------------------------------------------------------|----------------|------------------------------------------------------------------------------------------------------|